Skip to content

 PR #94 on RTX 4090 (Ada sm_89) = sweet spot budget 10, max 106 t/s.
 My Olares One RTX 5090M (Blackwell sm_120) = sweet spot budget 22, max 88.7 t/s.

-This is consistent with the fact that my budget 6/10/14 crash 503 while the PR #94 RTX 4090 handles them.
-The 24GB desktop 4090 has more free VRAM after model + drafter (probably because no HAMi vGPU on top).
+That’s consistent with the fact that my budget 6/10/14 crash 503 while the PR’s RTX 4090 handles them.
+The desktop 4090 has more free VRAM after model + drafter (probably because no HAMi vGPU on top).

 3. PR #94 is in progress, maybe not finalized